Israel and Iran trade strikes for a third day as hundreds reported dead

 Israel, the sole though undeclared nuclear-armed state in the Middle East, said it launched the attack to prevent Iran from developing a nuclear weapon.
 The two countries have been adversaries for decades.

-U.S. President Donald Trump has expressed full support for Israel's actions while warning Iran that it can avoid further destruction only by agreeing to a new nuclear deal.
+Israel said 14 people have been killed there since Friday and 390 wounded.
+Iran has fired over 270 missiles, 22 of which got through the country's sophisticated multi-tiered air defenses, according to Israeli figures.
+Israel's main international airport and airspace remained closed for a third day.

-Iranian Foreign Minister Abbas Araghchi said Sunday that if Israel's strikes on Iran stop, then “our responses will also stop."
-He said the United States "is a partner in these attacks and must take responsibility.”
+Iranian Foreign Minister Abbas Araghchi said if Israel's strikes on Iran stop, then “our responses will also stop."
+Iran’s president, Masoud Pezeshkian, criticized the United States for supporting Israel and said if Israel's “hostile actions” continue, “the responses will be more decisive and severe,” state TV reported.

+Trump said the U.S. "had nothing to do with the attack" and that Iran can avoid further destruction only by agreeing to a new nuclear deal.

 Mosques as bomb shelters

-Israel said 14 people there have been killed and 390 wounded.
-Iran has fired over 270 missiles, 22 of which got through the country's sophisticated multi-tiered air defenses to make impact, according to Israeli figures.
-The country's main international airport and airspace remained closed for a third day.
+Photos shared by Iran's ISNA News Agency showed bloodied people being helped from the scene of Israeli strikes in downtown Tehran.

 Israeli strikes targeted Iran's Defense Ministry early Sunday after hitting air defenses, military bases and sites associated with its nuclear program.
-The killing of several top generals and nuclear scientists in targeted strikes indicated that Israeli intelligence has penetrated Iran at the highest levels.

-Araghchi said Israel targeted an oil refinery near Tehran and another in a province on the Persian Gulf.
-He said Iran targeted “economic” sites in Israel, without elaborating.
+On Sunday night, Israel said it had begun striking dozens of surface-to-surface missile targets in western Iran.

+Israel also claimed it attacked an Iranian refueling aircraft in Mashhad in the northeast, calling it the farthest strike the military had yet carried out.
+Iran did not immediately acknowledge any attack.
+Video obtained and verified by the AP showed smoke rising from the city.

 In a sign that Iran expects Israeli strikes to continue, state television reported that metro stations and mosques would be made available as bomb shelters beginning Sunday night.